LoyolaChicagoBooks/introcs-csharp/rst/hw-gradefiles.rst

       P,1,100

 #.
 The program will process the data from each student file and
-   calculate the average within each category and weighted average and letter grade for each student, using code derived from the previous assignment.
+   calculate the average within each category and weighted overall average.
+   Also display the letter grade for each student, using code derived from the previous assignment.

 #.
+Your program writes the final report file.
-The final report file is named with the course abbreviation
+   It is named with the course abbreviation
    + "_summary.txt".
 Example: comp170_summary.txt.
    This file must have a line for each student showing the student's last name, first name,